cristov7/Python_Web_Framework/README.md

-# SoftUni - Python Web Frameqork - June 2023
+# SoftUni - Python Web Framework - June 2023

 In this repository there are solutions to tasks from the Python Web Framework of the software academy of SoftUni University.